-As a member of the LGBTQ+ community, you may find yourself as the subject of discrimination.
+As a member of the LGBT+ community, you may find yourself as the subject of discrimination.

 This can often be a strain on your mental health.

 You may have experienced homophobia, biphobia or transphobia, or faced social exclusion because of your gender or sexuality.
 Others may be worried about 'coming out' and telling family and friends about their sexuality - or may have already had a bad experience around this.

 However, it's important to embrace your identity, as this can make you more confident, boost your self-esteem and increase your resilience.

 If you're lesbian, gay, bisexual, trans, intersex, non-binary, queer, questioning, or identify your sexuality or gender in other ways, you may be more likely to experience mental health problems.